titleprefixes/prefixes_code/README.md

 To control the flow of the training we can modify the --mode parameter.
 Accepted values are:
 * **complete** - training the model on complete titles (original input).
-* **random** - training the model on random prefixes - for each title we randomly select a prefix to be considered as input for the model.
+* **random** - training the model on random prefixes - for each title we randomly select a prefix to be considered as input for the model (main mode in the paper).
 * **subsets** - first we generate all possible prefix subsets, and then we train the model over all the subsets.

 # LSTM training additional details